Tara Coleman-Starr

 About me

-Anxiety disorders - whether generalised anxiety, panic attacks, social anxiety, or more serious issues like agorophobia.
+• Anxiety disorders - whether generalised anxiety, panic attacks, social anxiety, or issues like phobias.
+I am also accredited by the APT to deliver CBT (including ERP) for OCD.

-Trauma and bereavement - supporting you through grief, past experiences, and emotional wounds that still feel raw.
+• Trauma and bereavement - supporting you through grief, past and present experiences, and emotional wounds that still feel raw.

 How I Work

-My approach is warm, down-to-earth, and tailored to you.
-Clients often tell me they feel heard and validated for the first time in our sessions, and feel genuinely cared for and at ease.
-Whether you're looking for a space to talk openly, practical tools to cope, or a way to break free from old patterns, I'm here to help you move forward.
+My approach is warm, down-to-earth, and deeply tailored to you.
+I believe we should feel like equals.
+While I maintain professionalism and have extensive knowledge, I'm not afraid to bring humour and humanness into the room too.
+Clients often tell me they find talking to me easy and that they feel they can say anything, which is always lovely feedback.
+Whether you're looking for a space to talk openly, practical tools to cope and thrive, or a way to break free from old patterns, I'm here to help you move forward.

-I combine different therapy approaches, including CBT to help you change negative thoughts and behaviours, person-centred (talking) therapy for deep self-exploration and emotional release, and systemic therapy for overcoming relationship challenges.
-This approach, in combination with a mindfulness-based practice, if you're open to it, can help you to slow down and feel more in control of your mind and emotions.
+As an integrative therapist, I combine different therapy approaches, including CBT to help you change negative thoughts and behaviours, person-centred therapy for deep self-exploration and emotional release, and systemic therapy for understanding and overcoming relationship challenges.
+I also bring in elements of psychodynamic therapy to make sense of how the past may be impacting your present.
+For those open to it, I find it helpful to bring in mindfulness to give you better control of your mind and emotions, too.
 So, if you're struggling with racing thoughts, emotional overwhelm, or are feeling lost, please don't hesitate to reach out.
 Our sessions will be a safe, supportive space where we will help you achieve your aims in a way that suits you.

 Availability

-I offer Earlswood/Solihull-based in-person counselling, online, phone, and text-based therapy so we can work in a way that fits your needs and schedule.
-I have daytime and evening slots available.
 Sessions run for 60 minutes, giving you extra time to feel heard and supported compared to the usual 50-minute sessions offered by most organisations.
-They're £50, with concessionary rates available, and a free 20-minute consultation beforehand to see if we’re a good fit before you decide.
+They're £60 for individuals, £80 for partners, and £120 for groups of three, with concessionary rates available, and a free 20-minute consultation beforehand to see if we’re a good fit before you part with any money.

-You can directly book a free consultation/introductory call on this page or send me a text or email, and we'll take those first steps forward.
-I look forward to hearing from you.
+You can directly book a consultation/introductory call on this page or send me a text or email, and we'll take those first steps forward.
+I hope to hear from you soon, and wish you all the best on your search if not.

 Warmest wishes,